Old Fashioned Rice Pudding Recipe

 This creamy, comforting and Old Fashioned Rice Pudding recipe is easy to make on the stovetop.
 It’s a cozy, quick-fix snack or dessert that’s perfect for chilly afternoons!

 If you’ve never tried rice pudding, you really should.
-Rice pudding is so nice served warm.
-It’s full of cozy flavors from the cinnamon and brown sugar!
-When the weather warms up, rice pudding can be served cold to become a sweet and refreshing summer treat.
+It’s one of those old-fashioned recipes that never goes out of style.
+During the colder months it’s so nice served warm with all those cozy flavors from the cinnamon and brown sugar!
+Then when the weather warms up, rice pudding can be served cold to become a sweet and refreshing summer treat.

+• Perfect texture.
 I personally love the texture that the rice gives to this pudding!
 Letting it simmer slowly allows it to puff up and be more dessert-like.
-The combination of texture and flavor is delightful.
+The combination of puffy and creamy is irresistible.

 A Spoonful of Rice Pudding Hovering Over a Full Bowl.